Memes have helped Americans cope with stress during the pandemic, study finds

-Myrick, a communications professor at Penn State University, decided to find out.
-In December 2020, when coronavirus infections were surging, she and two other researchers surveyed more than 700 people on whether consuming lighthearted memes about the pandemic eased their minds in a scary time.
+Myrick, a communications professor at Pennsylvania State University, decided to find out.
+Last December, when coronavirus infections were surging, she and two other researchers surveyed more than 700 people on whether consuming lighthearted memes about the pandemic eased their minds in a scary time.

 Her study, published this week by the American Psychological Association, concluded that it did.
 Respondents reported that viewing funny or cute memes helped lower their stress levels and made them feel more confident in their ability to face the global health crisis.